mrooney/mrooney.github.com/source/_posts/2012-07-01-freelancing-a-6-month-retrospective.markdown

 I also took the entire month of June off and spent it visiting friends and family, some of whom I hadn't seen in years.
 I ended up in York, Rochester, Austin, San Francisco, as well as upstate NYC for a week of camping with my girlfriend and her parents.
+I stayed with friends instead of in hotels, and used Amtrak instead of flying where possible to keep costs low.
 I've also been able to host family and friends visiting NYC on weekdays that I wouldn't have otherwise been able to spend time with.